AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table.md

 ## Context menu

-The following [context menu](../freeform-analysis-visualizations.md#context-menu) options are available:
+The following [context menu](../freeform-analysis-visualizations.md#context-menu) options are available from the header of the visualization:

 | Option | Description |
 | --- | --- |